ahlstromcj/seq66/README.md

             mutes, so that numbers vary faster by column than by row.
         *   Added textfix.qss as an example of making disabled text easier to read.
         *   Improved the saving/restoring of Edit / Preferences.
+Added option "Bold Grid Slots" to make the progress bar and progress border thick, and the slot font bold.
         *   Added the ability to reload the configuration via a button press that restarts the application.
     *   Version 0.97.1: